JustBerkhout/nectar-tutorials/ardc/non-technical/allocation-management/allocation-management.md

 In this tutorial you've learnt about Allocation Management.
 You've learnt what sets *pt-projects* apart from *projects*.
 You've learnt how to avoid *data-loss-by-expiry* by Amending/Extending your project and you've learnt how to share/delegate your project-manager role with other members of your project.

-All we hope for in return is that you remember us fondly, when you're in [Sweden](https://www.nobelprize.org/ceremonies/the-nobel-prize-award-ceremonies-and-banquets/) next.
+All we hope for in return is that you remember us fondly, when you're attending any [banquets in Sweden](https://www.nobelprize.org/ceremonies/the-nobel-prize-award-ceremonies-and-banquets/).